Acceptable Use Policy

 A. Access to District Network Resources

-4. Upon enrollment, each student will receive access to the District’s network resources unless a parent/guardian explicitly indicates the student should not have access during the online registration process.
-The parent(s) or legal guardian(s) can opt-out of network access at any time, upon written request.
+5. Upon enrollment, each student will receive access to the District’s network resources unless a parent/guardian explicitly indicates the student should not have access during the online registration process.
+The parent(s) or legal guardian(s) can opt out of network access at any time upon written request.

-5. District-provided accounts (@nv.ccsd.net) are provided to fulfill job and educational responsibilities within the organization.
+6. District-provided accounts (@nv.ccsd.net) are provided to fulfill job and educational responsibilities within the organization.
 Accounts are to be used solely for work-related and/or educational purposes and should not be used for personal purposes.
-District-provided accounts should not be used to register with personal services such as Facebook, TikTok, Instagram, etc.
+District-provided accounts cannot be used to register with personal services such as Facebook, TikTok, Instagram, etc.

 B. System Security